William-hu0901/JDBC_Client/README.md

 ## Supported Databases
 - MySQL
 - PostgreSQL
-- Oracle
 - MongoDB
 - Neo4j

-## Features
-- Simple CRUD operations for each database.
-- Custom exception handling for each database.
-- Logging with SLF4J and Logback.
-- Automatic database initialization for MySQL and MongoDB.
-- Schema, table, and index creation for MySQL.
-- View creation for MySQL.
-- Index creation for MongoDB collections.
-- Query operations with filters for MongoDB.

 ## Configuration

 The application uses `application.properties` for configuration:

 ### MySQL Configuration